AathreyaG/reactai-starter/analysis.md

 ### Questions for Improving the MVP

-1. What is the maximum file size for CSV uploads?
-2. Are there different user roles with specific permissions?
+1. Are there different user roles with specific permissions?
-3. Can we get more details on the publishing process to GSA marketplaces?
+2. Can we get more details on the publishing process to GSA marketplaces?
-4. What are the error handling requirements for file uploads and data processing?
+3. What are the error handling requirements for file uploads and data processing?